Bit Tongue: Pain Treatment & Prevention

 Using First Aid to Treat Tongue Bites

-Cuts to the tongue can result in a range of issues you will need to deal with, starting with bleeding and pain and ending with uncontrolled bleeding and infections.
-Included in that range are:
+Cuts to the tongue can result in a range of issues you will need to deal with, starting with bleeding and pain, and ending with uncontrolled bleeding and infections.

 - Bleeding: A fresh tongue cut can bleed for several hours, but this is generally controllable.
 However, there are rare cases of excess, uncontrollable bleeding, especially from deep wounds.